visitor-sign-in

 - Cross-platform: iPad, Android, and Windows tablet support is first-class, not bolted on

-- Sleek UI, broad device compatibility, slightly larger marketplace of add-ons than the other SMB-tier vendors
+- Sleek UI, broad device compatibility, and a marketplace of add-ons

 - Strong UK/EU customer base and regional support